JAYAKRISHNAN2712/Email2JSoN-Extractor/README.md

 # Email2JSON-Extractor

-Email2JSON-Convertor is a project designed to convert emails in PDF or PNG format into a structured JSON format.
-The application uses OCR (Optical Character Recognition) to extract text from email images and then processes this text to extract key-value pairs representing the email content.
+Email2JSON-Extractor is a project designed to convert emails in PDF or PNG format into a structured JSON format.
+The application uses OCR (Optical Character Recognition) to extract text from email images and then processes this text to extract key-value pairs using LLM, representing the email content.
+The final JSoN Structured output contains keys, "From", "To", "Cc", "BCc", "Date", "Time", "Subject", "Body", and "Summary".

 ## Table of Contents